onqlavelabs/onqlave.docs/docs/external-sources/sdk-node.md

 const service = new Encryption(arxOption, credentialOption, retryOption);
 ```

-All Onqlave APIs must be invoked using a `Encryption` instance.
+All Onqlave APIs must be invoked using an `Encryption` instance.

 ### Encrypt